cures-hub/cures-condec-jira/README.md

 [![Codecoverage](https://codecov.io/gh/cures-hub/cures-condec-jira/branch/master/graph/badge.svg)](https://codecov.io/gh/cures-hub/cures-condec-jira/branch/master)
 [![GitHub contributors](https://img.shields.io/github/contributors/cures-hub/cures-condec-jira.svg)](https://github.com/cures-hub/cures-condec-jira/graphs/contributors)

-The CURES ConDec Jira plug-in enables the user to capture and explore decision knowledge in [Jira](https://de.atlassian.com/software/jira).
+The ConDec Jira plug-in enables the user to capture and explore decision knowledge in [Jira](https://de.atlassian.com/software/jira).
 Decision knowledge covers knowledge about decisions, the problems they address, solution proposals, their context, and justifications (rationale).
 The documented decision knowledge can be linked to Jira issues such as features, tasks to implement a feature, or bug reports.
-The plug-in supports various documentation locations for decision knowledge, such as entire Jira issues with distinct types, comments and the description of existing Jira issues, and commit messages.
+The plug-in supports four documentation locations for decision knowledge: entire Jira issues with distinct types, comments and the description of existing Jira issues, commit messages, and code comments.

 ## Installation